Postpostman/restaurant_kitchen_service/README.md

 - **python manage.py migrate**
 - **python manage.py runserver**
 - **Open http://127.0.0.1:8000 in your browser.**
-- use this to enter:
+  #use this to enter:
-- Login: testuser
+- - Login: testuser
 - Password: testpass